-How to configure Thunderbird to access your department Google mail account.
+How to configure Thunderbird or other imap client to access your department Google mail account.

 Before you add your departmental google account to your Thunderbird email client, you’ll want to enable your account for imap access.
 To do this, log onto http://mail.cs.unc.edu, click on the gear or flower in the upper right corner, and select “Settings”.
 Click “Forwarding and POP/IMAP.
 Beside “IMAP Access:”, click the “Enable IMAP” button, and click “Save Changes”.

 Next, open Thunderbird and click Tools, select “Account Settings”, click “Account Actions”, and select “Add Mail Account…”.
 Enter your name.
 For “Email address:”, enter email@example.com, and enter your Computer Science password.
 Click “Continue” and then click “Manual Config”.
 Use the following Server Settings: On the first line, for the Incoming server, select IMAP in the box next to “Incoming” if it is not already selected.
 Under “Server hostname”, enter “imap.gmail.com”.
 Under Port, type or select 993.
 Under “SSL”, select “SSL/TLS”.
 Under “Authentication”, select “Normal password”.